 The distinctive features of the Bachelor of Arts in General Engineering include:

 This degree is not an engineering degree, and is not suitable for employment as a professional engineer.
-This program is not accredited by the Accreditation Board for Engineering and Technology.
-Students desiring careers as professional engineers should complete a B.S. degree in one of the engineering disciplines offered by the Whiting School.
+This program is not accredited by ABET.
+Students desiring careers as professional engineers should complete a BS degree in one of the engineering disciplines offered by the Whiting School.